openxc/vi-firmware/docs/platforms/ford.rst

    $ PLATFORM=FORDBOARD BOOTLOADER=1 make -j4

-The compiled firmware will be located at ``build/lpc17xx/cantranslator-lpc17xx.bin``.
+The compiled firmware will be located at ``build/lpc17xx/vi-firmware-lpc17xx.bin``.
 See the :doc:`bootloaders
 </installation/bootloaders>` page for instructions on how to load the firmware.

 Bare Metal
 """"""""""

-Once the :doc:`dependencies </installation/installation>` are installed, attach a JTAG adapter to your computer and the CAN translator, then compile and flash:
+Once the :doc:`dependencies </installation/installation>` are installed, attach a JTAG adapter to your computer and the VI, then compile and flash:

 .. code-block:: sh